Technical progress is the progress of society, he believed. Social progress: concept, criteria

 3. Progress criteria

-mind. moral Friedrich Wilhelm Schelling(1775-1854) wrote that the decision of the survey on historical progress is complicated by the fact that the supporters and opponents of the belief in the improvement of humanity are completely entangled in the debate about the criteria of progress.
+mind. moral Friedrich Wilhelm Schelling(1775-1854) wrote that the solution to the question of historical progress is complicated by the fact that supporters and opponents of the belief in the perfectibility of mankind are completely entangled in disputes about the criteria of progress.
 Some talk about the progress of mankind in the field morality, others are about progress science and technology, legal device.

 Another point of view on social progress belongs to G. Hegel.
 He saw the criterion of progress in consciousnessfreedom.